 Remarkably, such quantum circuits composed of a few distinct conduction channels also provide powerful test-beds for the strongly-correlated electron physics, including the quantum criticality that develops in the vicinity of quantum phase transitions, the correlated 1D (Luttinger liquid) physics and the Kondo-type physics.

 Figure 1: The central metallic island (bright) forms a circuit node of a quantum circuit.
 It is electrically connected through several quantum conductors tuned by field effect using voltage biased gates (blue, green and yellow).

 Figure 2: Development of a quantum phase transition observed through the temperature evolution of the conductance across three quantum point contacts connected to a small metallic island.

-Transferring the quantum state of electrons across a Fermi sea with Coulomb interaction
+Transmitting the quantum state of electrons across a metallic island with Coulomb interaction

 H. Duprez, E. Sivre, A. Anthore, A. Aassime, A. Cavanna, U. Gennser, F. Pierre

 Science 366, 1243 (2019)

 Macroscopic electron quantum coherence in a solid-state circuit